hoplaahei/hoplaahei.github.io/_posts/2015-01-17-opensuse-installation.md

 Allow it to autoconfigure.

-## Install codecs
+## Playback all popular formats in Web Browser

 Use this [one-click](http://opensuse-community.org/) install.
 This is needed to get e.g., h264 playback working in Firefox.

-The following config change is needed in Firefox:
+The following config change is also needed for Firefox:

 - enter `about:config` in the URL bar
 - search for `media.gstreamer.enabled`